Types Of Traffic Tickets: Speeding, Traffic Violations (2025)

 Speeding

 Speeding is a factor in countless accidents every year.
 The faster you’re going, the less time you have to react to potential hazards.
-Many jurisdictions have a few types of speeding tickets, with higher penalties going to drivers who go many miles over the speed limit.
+Many jurisdictions have a few types of speeding tickets, including those issued by traffic cameras, with higher penalties going to drivers who go many miles over the speed limit.

 Speeding tickets can be as low as $25 or as high as $1,000.
 A ticket will cause an average insurance increase of 22%.
 You also might wonder — how long does a speeding ticket stay on your record?
 That depends on the state, but a speeding ticket may remain on your driver’s license for 3-11 years.